 You received a call from a county or tribal agency asking if you would be able to care for someone close to you who has been removed from their home.
 The children just arrived so what do you do now?
-The first thing is take a breath, everything does not need to happen today.
-You may want to get a notebook or use an electronic app on your phone to keep notes and to write down questions to ask the placing worker and things you need to know.
+This information can be overwhelming, but it is important to stay present and know that everything does not need to happen today.
+You may want to begin keeping notes with information provided to you and any questions that come up for the placing Social Worker.

-There will be a worker from the responsible county or tribal community working with the family who is responsible for assisting the caregivers and children to resolve the identified concerns in order for the children to return home.
-Be sure to obtain the workers name, agency, and contact information and the after hours contact information in case there is an immediate need.
+A social worker will be assigned from the responsible county or tribal community working with the family.
+This social worker is responsible for assisting the caregivers and children to resolve the identified concerns, and work towards reunification.
+It is important to obtain the worker’s name, agency and contact information.

 Adding children to the home can be overwhelming.
-Be sure to take breaks when you can and begin thinking about who you will use for respite care.
+It is important to practice self-care and utilize your support networks.
 Some agencies require background studies to be completed before someone can provide care.
-Check with the children’s placing worker and your identified licensing worker on their process.
+Check with the children’s placing worker and your identified licensing worker to learn about any background check requirements.

 - The family is experiencing a crisis and the children will likely be exhibiting some behaviors or emotions related to being removed from home.

-- Talk to the placing worker about school and discuss who will contact school about transportation changes or to enroll them into a new school.
+- Talk to the placing worker about school logistics including who will arrange transportation or who will enroll them in new school, if need be.

-- Don’t assume the children “know” what your expectations or rules are.
-Visiting for a few days or hours is different than living with you.
+- Do not assume the children know or understand your expectations and rules, even if they have visited prior to placement.
+Visiting for a few days or hours is very different than living in the home.

-- Explain and explain again.
-It may be difficult for them to remember due to the trauma of being removed from home.
+- It may be difficult for children to remember, understand, or comply due to their past trauma experiences including being removed from their home.

 Initial Home Inspection:

-- The placing worker will want to look at your home prior to or immediately after placement to make sure it is safe for the children, it doesn’t have to be guest ready.
+- The placing worker will want to visit your home prior to, or immediately after placement, to ensure that it is a safe and habitable place for children.

-- The placing worker will verify you have beds for the children or can acquire then in a timely fashion.
+- The placing worker will verify you have beds for the children or can acquire them in a timely fashion.

 - Minnesota law requires licensed foster care providers to comply with specific safe sleep standards and training requirements for infants.

-- These standards and training requirements are considered critical because unsafe sleep environments have been associated with unexpected infant deaths, including deaths in licensed child care.
-These requirements are in Minn.
-Statutes, section 245A.1435.
+- Sleep standards and training requirements (Minn.
+Statues, section 245A.1435) are critical because unsafe sleep environments have been associated with sudden unexpected infant deaths (SUID).

-- Determine, along with the county or tribal worker, what agency you will work with to become licensed as the agency that placed the child may not be the licensing agency.
-You may work with your local county or tribal social service agency, or a private agency.
+- Determine what agency/county you will work with to become licensed.
+Your licensing agency may not be the same agency that is placing the child.
+You may work with your local county, tribal social service agency, or a private agency.

 Contact with providers:

-- Ask the county worker if the child(ren) have any medical needs you need to be aware of including allergies, medications, dietary restrictions, etc.
+- Communicate with the social worker about the child(ren)’s medical needs including mental health, allergies, medications, dietary restrictions, etc.

-- The children need to be seen by a doctor and a dentist within 30 days of arriving at your home if they have not been seen recently.
-Provide copies of any medical information you receive at the appointment to the county worker.
-Keep track of your mileage to these appointments (odometer readings at beginning and end) in case there is reimbursement for medical mileage.
+- Children will need to be seen by a doctor and dentist within 30 days of entering your home if they have not been seen recently.
+Provide all documentation of these appointments to the social worker.

 Some children qualify for additional payments based on the level of parenting needed.
 Children receive supplemental payments to cover the expenses of extra needs and the additional efforts caregivers provide to meet those needs.
 For additional information on the reimbursement payments, please review https://edocs.dhs.state.mn.us/lfserver/Public/DHS-6736-ENG.